 Depending upon your injury, you may be eligible for weekly disability payments and have other rights depending upon the extent of your injury and your ability to return to work.

-Consultation with the attorneys at Johnson and Mock will help you clarify what benefits are owed to you and help you decide on the course of action that is right for you.
+Consultation with the attorneys at Johnson & Mock will help you clarify what benefits are owed to you and help you decide on the course of action that is right for you.